Wordclock/firmware/README.md

 - The source code itself is documented quite heavily using [Doxygen][6].
-An appropriate Doxyfile is provided along with the sources and can be found within the `doc` directory.
+An appropriate Doxyfile is provided along with the sources and can be found within the `doc/` directory.
 It can be used to generate a HTML and/or PDF reference.

 ## CONFIGURATION

 There are various options, which influence the building process and hence the resulting binary.
-These options can be found within `config.h` in the `src` directory, along with comments about their meaning and possible values.
+These options can be found within `src/config.h`, along with comments about their meaning and possible values.

 ## BUILDING

 Until a Makefile will be provided along with this package, the source code needs to be built manually and/or using an IDE.
 Make sure to exclude `src/usermodes.c` from the build.
-It will be included within `user.c` automatically and does not need to be compiled on its own.
+It will be included within `src/user.c` automatically and does not need to be compiled on its own.

 ## FLASHING